Value-form: Real prices and ideal prices

 In his critique of political economy, Marx denied that any of these assumptions were scientifically true (see further real prices and ideal prices).
 He distinguished carefully between the values, exchange values, market values, market prices and prices of production of commodities.

-However, he did not analyze all the different forms that prices can take (for example, market-driven prices, administered prices, accounting prices, negotiated and fixed prices, estimated prices, nominal prices, or inflation-adjusted prices) focusing mainly on the value proportions he thought to be central to the functioning of the capitalist mode of production as a social system.
+However, he did not analyze all the different forms that prices can take (for example, market-driven prices, administered prices, accounting prices, negotiated and fixed prices, estimated prices, nominal prices, transfer prices or inflation-adjusted prices) focusing mainly on the value proportions he thought to be central to the functioning of the capitalist mode of production as a social system.
 The effect of this omission was that debates about the relevance of Marx's value theory became confused, and that Marxists repeated the same ideas which Marx himself had rejected as "vulgar economics".
 In other words, they accepted a vulgar concept of price.
 Koray Çalışkan comments: "A mysterious certainty dominates our lives in late capitalist modernity: the price.
 Not a single day passes without learning, making, and taking it.
 Yet despite prices’ widespread presence around us, we do not know much about them."

 Fluctuating price signals serve to adjust product-values and labour efforts to each other, in an approximate way; prices are mediators in this sense.
 But that which mediates should not be confused with what is mediated.
 Thus, if the observable price-relationships are simply taken at face value, they might at best create a distorted picture, and at worst a totally false picture of the economic activity to which they refer.
-At the surface, price aggregations might quantitatively express an economic relationship in the simplest way, but in the process they might abstract away from other features of the economic relationship that are also very essential to know.
+At the surface, price aggregations might quantitatively express an economic relationship in the simplest way, but in the process of aggregation they might abstract away from other features of the economic relationship that are also very essential to know (see also aggregation problem).
 Indeed, that is another important reason why Marx's analysis of economic value largely disregards the intricacies of price fluctuations; it seeks to discover the real economic movement behind the price fluctuations.